AronMaa/idle-Maarek-OCC2/README.md

 ## License

-This project is licensed under the MIT License, see the LICENSE.md file for details.
+This project is licensed under the MIT License, see the LICENSE file for details.

 ## Acknowledgments